asakura42/saldo/README.md

 # saldo
-C program to calculate expenses and saldo
+C program to calculate expenses and saldo. tgbot.sh is a stupid script to use saldo via telegram.